open-data-toronto/docker-local-environment/README.md

 > **Note**: Theme is mounted from the local directory `open-data-workspace/wp-open-data-toronto/`.
 Changes in the local directory are thus reflected in WordPress immediately upon browser refresh.

-### 3.2.
-Update permalink format
+#### B. Update permalink format

 Go to `Settings --> Permalinks`, select `Post name` under Common Settings, and save the changes.

-### 3.3.
-Create placeholder WordPress pages
+#### C. Create pages

 Go to `Pages` and create the following pages:

-* Page: Catalogue
+* Catalogue
   * Permalink: http://localhost:8080/catalogue/
   * Template: Catalogue Page
-* Page: Homepage
+* Homepage
   * Permalink: http://localhost:8080/homepage/
   * Template: Homepage
-* Page: Dataset
+* Dataset
   * Permalink: http://localhost:8080/dataset/
   * Template: Dataset Page

-These are needed for triggering the JS needed to populate the homepage, data catalogue, and dataset pages from CKAN.
+These are needed for the JavaScript to populate pages with CKAN content.

-### 3.4.
-Set homepage
+#### D. Set homepage

-Next, need to set the homepage so that http://localhost:8080/
+Next, need to set the homepage.
 Go to `Settings --> Reading` and, under `Your homepage displays`:

 1. Select `A static page (select below)`
 2. Select `Homepage` in the `Homepage` dropdown

+### 2.3.
+Examples (optional)

+After the environment is online, you can load the environment with a number of example datasets to give an idea of the different features in the portal.

+To populate it, log into CKAN and get the API Key from the user page.

+Then run the command below from any directory, substituting **<API_KEY>** with the one from above.

+    docker exec ckan bash /open-data-workspace/docker-local-environment/scripts/ckan_init.sh <API_KEY>

+Afterwards, the environment will be loaded with 4 datasets: geospatial - polygons, geospatial - points, tabular, and document.

-### 4. Bring the environment up/down
+## 3. Bring the environment up/down

 To bring the environment "up" (online) or "down" (i.e. shut down) will need to go to `open-data-workspace/stack/ckan/contrib/docker` and execute the commands below.